Christianq010/fsnd_linux_config_aws/README.md

  * `sudo chmod 700 .ssh`
  * `sudo chmod 644 .ssh/authorized_keys`

+*I got the Error: Permission Denied(publickey) and solved it by realising that the nano text editor wrapped long lines into new lines during the copy/pasting process - remove these white spaces to make sure the string contains none*

-Can now login as the `grader` user using the command:
+Successfully login as the `grader` user using the command:
 ```
 ssh -i ~/.ssh/udacity_fsnd_key grader@35.154.95.143
 ```